mnevadom/awslogin/README.md

 # LOGIN Action IBMCloud

-This action is to login into IBM Cloud
+This action is to login into AWS Cloud

 ## Entradas